 After a series of design charettes, workshops and public presentations, White presented her preliminary design to the NEVP PAC at their meeting on June 23, 2008, and took comments and suggestions regarding the design.
 She also presented her preliminary design to the Joint Powers Authority (JPA) Board as an informational item on July 24, 2008.
 On September 17, 2008, the NEVP PAC reviewed White's public art proposal at their meeting on September 17, 2008 and recommended to JPA Board approval of her public art proposal.
 Subsequently, the JPA Board approved White's public art proposal on September 25, 2008.

-Groundbreaking for construction of the restroom, pavilions and buildings, which is part of the first phase of the North Embarcadero redevelopment, is expected to begin in January 2012.
+Groundbreaking for construction of the restroom, pavilions and buildings, which is part of the first phase of the North Embarcadero redevelopment, took place in January 2012.

 The project is funded through a partnership between the Port of San Diego, The Redevelopment Agency of the City of San Diego, acting through the Centre City Development Corporation and the City of San Diego.